 At the annual Conference meeting, matters of importance to the Fellowship as a whole are submitted to the Conference Coordinator before Conference and these form part of the Conference Agenda.
 The items on the Agenda are referred to the appropriate National Committee for discussion.
 The recommendations of the National Committees for each of the agenda items are subsequently submitted to the full Conference in the form of committee recommendations.
-All Conference members then have the opportunity to ask questions and discuss the recommendations before they are voted on.
-Committee recommendations which are approved become Conference Advisory Actions (see Chapters Seven and Eight for more information on the Conference).
-These Conference Advisory Actions are then referred back to the appropriate National Committee for implementation.
+All Conference members then can ask questions and discuss the recommendations before they are voted on.
+Committee recommendations which are approved become Conference Advisory Actions (see Chapter Seven, page 39 and Chapter Eight, page 45 for more information on the Conference).
+These Conference Advisory Actions are then referred to the appropriate National Committee for implementation.